How Long Is GTA 6? The 75-Hour Story Length Leak Explained

 Fan Reactions: Excitement vs. Skepticism

-The community is split, and for good reason.
-Reddit’s r/GTA6 has been going back and forth on whether this is realistic or just hype.
+Reddit’s r/GTA6 has been going back and forth on whether 75 hours is realistic or just hype.
+The discussion basically splits into three camps.

-- Some worry about mission padding and filler content
+- Worries about mission padding and filler content stretching the campaign thin

-Rockstar has historically been conservative with campaign length estimates, focusing on quality over quantity.
-This makes the 75-hour claim particularly surprising.
+- Notes that Rockstar has historically been conservative with campaign length estimates, favouring density over raw hours

 Image courtesy of Rockstar Games